mark-antal-csizmadia/dcgan-fake-faces/README.md

 ### MNIST Results

 All the generated MNIST images are of size 28 x 28.
+After 50 epochs:

 ![alt text](assets/20210522-171512-mnist/epoch_0050.png)